AdityaBarakoti1998/AtliQ-Mart-Sales-and-Promotional-Analysis/README.md

 5. Optimize Promotions by Festival:Tailor promotional strategies to specific festivals.
 6. Product Analysis:Gain insights into customer preferences and address issues with low-selling products.
 7. Explore Cashback Potential:Maximize benefits of 500 Cashback promotions.

-### Recommendations

-1. Targeted Promotions: Consider targeted discounts or promotions within product categories rather than blanket offerings (like 50% off everything).
-2. Experiment with different percentage discounts and alternative promotions.
-3. Re-evaluate Personal Care Pricing: Carefully examine the performance and pricing of Personal Care items, particularly those that saw revenue drops when heavily discounted.
-4. Understand Festival Dynamics: Analyze the differing consumer behaviors during Diwali and Sankranti festivals to tailor future promotions for maximum impact.